vahram-nersesyan/ai-modeling-bundesliga/README.md

 Work in progress . . .
 Scheduling the Bundesliga season as a Constraint Satisfaction Problem.

-This repository will contain:
+Currently implemented:
+- Variables and Domains Logic

+Planned:
 - Constraint model
-- Variables
 - Solver
 - Logging solution to `scheduling.log`